I have been re-editing my book, and thought that this key juncture might hold together on its own.

 Of course, the physical DNA of relational genes would reside within the individuals.
 However, the intentions of authority, which would be the phenotype of relational genes, would be naturally selected as a result of the substantial survival benefits derived from the synchronization of shared productive behavior (division of labor).
 This is the most important idea to grasp in the entire book.
 The evolution of group authority would be the result of a “migration” of the ape-dominance mentality from individuals into the thin ether of a group’s relational space where its intentions would direct coordinated behavior between participating individuals.
 It is as if these genes within individuals code for musical instruments that are selected on the basis of whether they harmonize with one another (see image below).
 The cognitive evolution of coordination (mainly language) would be woven upon the loom of the emotional and motivational structure of coordination.
 In each new generation, relational capacities arising from genetic components reconnect themselves into new relationships, and the ones most able to productively coordinate their mutual behavior are selected.

-The two problems with Dawkins-style gene-level kin selection is that it both limits its scope to the family-kinship group as the sole unit of multi-individual selection, and its fragmented bottom-up structure is inherently weaker and less coherent than the unitary top-down effect of group selection.
+There are two problems with Dawkins-style gene-level kin selection.
+First it limits its scope to the family-kinship group as the sole unit of multi-individual selection.
+But much more fundamentally, because the source of the cohesiveness of family bonds lie in randomly partitioned shared genes “recognizing” each other from the bottom-up, they are inherently far weaker than the collective genes I am discussing which are naturally selected from the top-down specifically for their capacity to strengthen the cohesion of social bonds on account of the enhancement of productivity.
 Humans are distinguished from other social animals by the strength and utility of their bonds, and I agree with E. O. Wilson that it is simply not believable that they derive solely from the effect of nepotism.
-It would be more correct to refer to group-level selection as relational selection, which bred not competition but coordination.
+It would be more correct to refer to human group-level selection as relational selection, which bred not competition but coordination.
 Relational selection resulted in higher fertility in all associations within and between family groups due to productive collaboration from the level of monogamous pair-bonds to larger, nested groupings.
 Most important, this would be the natural selection, not for the winner of any kind of group fitness tournament, but a passive selection—the quiet final tally at the end of each and every generation of those relationships, whether they are made up of two or a hundred and twenty-two individuals, that had produced the most offspring.

 Shortly after I read The Selfish Gene more than thirty years ago, I wrote the following in one of my yearly essays to myself: